Bozsik József Stadion: History

 On 1 October 1986, a show preceded the Bp.
 Honvéd-Bröndby European Cup match inaugurating Bozsik Stadium.
 Before kick off, Lajos Tichy said a few words on behalf of the players, and Chairman Sándor Kiss also gave a speech.
-The show ended with fireworks.

 The stadium was given new, stronger lights for this occasion and the grass was also replaced with a new variety.
 Furthermore, a heating system was installed under the pitch.
 The field was made longer and wider.
 A 20-room hotel was also built inside the stadium with a restaurant seating 200.

 In 1990 the locker rooms and bathrooms were renewed.
 The old gym-hall was turned into a VIP club.

-16 years later, they fell into disrepair when the new owner of the club, George Hemingway, decided to completely renew the stadium.

-The new capacity of the stadium is 10,000 (6,000 seats, 4.000 standing places).
+16 years later, they fell into disrepair when the new club owner George Hemingway initiated plans for redevelopment of the stadium, resulting in a new design with a capacity of 10,000.
+(6,000 seats, 4.000 standing places).

 On 5 August 2018, the last match was played at the stadium.
 The match was won by Honvéd against Paksi FC on the 3rd match day of the 2018–19 Nemzeti Bajnokság I. The only goal was scored by Danilo Cirino de Oliveira in the 48th minute.
 The referee was Viktor Kassai.